 I was diagnosed with stage IV NSCLC adenocarcinoma in January 2015.
 I started with a persistent cough in last August 2014.
 My symptoms then progressed to back and shoulder pain, coughing up fluid, feeling sick, weight loss and tiredness.
 I was put on antibiotics, inhalers, steroid pumps but nothing was working.
 I had a series of scans but nothing significant showed up.

-Chemo did the job initially; the cancer stabilised.
-But a year later a scan revealed it had progressed so she started chemo again.
+It’s strange but it wasn’t a shock.
+Maybe it was because we’d already lived through it – my mum also had lung cancer.
+Chemo did the job for her initially; the cancer stabilised.
+But a year later, her cancer had progressed and she started chemo again.
 Throughout this time, she remained very active and extremely positive.
 She showed me that you could live with the disease and that life carries on.
 You never heard her moaning (unlike me!).

-Sadly the cancer spread and treatment stopped working.
-My mum died 26th April 2016.
+Sadly, the cancer spread and treatment stopped working.
+My mum died 26th April 2016, whilst I was still living with this awful disease.

 This feeling of isolation is something I’ve experienced throughout.
 The support services I’ve accessed have been unable to provide me with the help I so desperately needed because of my age and the type of cancer I have.
 I was left so uncertain about my future – How long I would live for?
 Would I have children?

 People don’t truly understand what it is like for lung cancer patients.
-It is hard to articulate why we feel so different but it is largely due to the stigma around smoking and the lack of funding and media coverage, which implies people don’t care.
-November is Lung Cancer Awareness Month.
-I hope this opportunity is used to raise awareness and educate people.
+It is hard to articulate why we feel so different, but it is largely due to the stigma around smoking and the lack of funding and media coverage, which implies people don’t care.

 As you can probably gather, I could talk about this all day and, thanks to my current treatment, I’m able to.
 I was hospitalised in January, developed ascites and my whole body filled up with fluid.
 I couldn’t take any more chemo so the immunotherapy, Nivolumab, was my only option.

 The treatment has given me my life back.
 I have barely no side effects.
 I’ve been able to go on holiday, I’m active and I can see a positive future.
 I’m even thinking about starting work again in some capacity.
-It really has saved my life.
+It really has given me my life back.”